JohT/alias/README.md

 ```

 ### Contents
-- "type-alias" contains the main module with the java annotation processing based code generator.
+- "type-alias" contains the main module with the java annotation processing based file generator.
 - "type-alias-example" shows, how to use and customize "type-alias" code generation.
 - "type-alias-axon-serializer" shows, how to enhance axon serializer to use aliases.
 - "type-alias-axon-serializer-integration-test" shows, how to configure axon serializer to use aliases.